Dog Behavior Guide

 Home Sweet Home

 Dogs belong inside the home.
-The backyard should be for playing and eliminating waste.
 There is no such thing as an “outside pet dog”; they have been domesticated over thousands of years to be a member of the human family.

-You cannot take an outside dog and expect them to behave inside the home.
-Many people think they can get the dog trained first while they reside outside and then let them become an inside dog once the dog is trained.
+You cannot take an outside dog and expect them to automatically know how behave inside the home.
+Many people think they can get the outside dog trained first, and then they’ll just naturally become an inside dog.
 It doesn’t work that way.
-If you want your dog to behave inside the home, they need to be kept inside the home.
-Obedience training will help, but dogs need to learn manners and proper behavior in the environment they live in.
+If you want to transition your dog from being an outside dog to an inside dog, you need to let them live in the house for at least two weeks and establish boundaries, structure, limitations, and discipline before obedience training can even begin.

 Dog Crate Training